Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ## Specifying to Support only Specific Complication Providers

-Watchface can support the specific complication provider by using `allowed_list`.
+Watch Face can support the specific complication provider by using `allowed_list`.
 In This case, watchface supports complications only in allowed complication list:

 ```cpp